Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.

 Fly fishing Pocono Creek in Pennsylvania

-Pocono Creek is a PA Class A wild trout stream that has a remarkably high biomass of wild brown trout given its’ relatively small size.
+Pocono Creek is a PA Class A wild trout stream with a remarkably high biomass of wild brown trout, given its relatively small size.
+Some stocked fish are found in the lower 1.5 miles before the confluence with McMichael Creek.

 Pocono Creek Map and Fishing Access Sites